KirillProDev/prometheusnew/README.md

 # Prometheus and Grafana
-Scripts for Prometheus Monitoring System
+Scripts for Prometheus Monitoring System for install on different OS

-Copyleft(c) by Denis Astahov.